 Treatment varies depending on the type and stage of testicular cancer when the doctor makes the diagnosis.
 Treatment options can include:

-Pelvic floor dysfunction involves difficulty controlling the muscles of the pelvic floor.
+Pelvic floor dysfunction involves difficulty controlling the pelvic floor muscles.
 It forces the surrounding muscles to contract rather than relax.

 A person with pelvic floor dysfunction may have difficulty controlling their urination and experience pain in the testicles.
-This pain is particularly likely to occur in younger patients.
+According to an older study from 2010, this pain is particularly likely to occur in younger people.

-The condition currently affects around 100,000 men in the United States each year.
+The condition currently affects around 100,000 men in the United States annually.

 Other symptoms can include: